Plumsail/helpdesk-docs/source/Configuration Guide/Triggers.rst

 So, you can access field values of the ticket or comment using syntax: ``[InternalFieldName]``.
 If the trigger’s event is “:term:`Ticket has been changed`” you can also access previous values this way: ``[prev::InternalFieldName]``.

 The list of actions contains a single action "Send email".
-Each action in list has a short description of what it does.
+Each action in the list has a short description of what it does.
 This action sends an email to **requester** and **Cc**.
 Click the action to expand its settings:

 |ExpandedAction|